Brent Allan Winters

 —Brent Allan Winters—

-Eight hundred years ago this year, the year 1215, Stephen Langton wrote Magna Carta in a moment's notice, King John signed it at the points of swords, and the Roman pope outlawed both Magna Carta and its drafter Steven Langton—because it is contrary to the civil-canon law of Rome.
+Eight hundred years ago this year, the year 1215, Stephen Langton wrote Magna Carta in a moment's notice of war, King John signed it at the points of swords, and the Roman pope outlawed both Magna Carta and its drafter Steven Langton—because it is contrary to the civil-canon law of Rome.